 - 1. The Customer asks for revocation of its CA certificate (for any given reason). - 2.
 Upon suspected or known compromise of the private key; - 3.
-Upon suspected or known compromise of the media holding the private key; - 4.
-When there is an significant error in the certificate or the certificate information; or - 5.
+Upon suspected or known compromise of the media holding the private key; - 3.
+Key algorithm or quality is not according to requirements - 4.
+Issuing Root CA or this CA is ceasing its operations (e.g. revoked or terminated) - 5.
+When there is a significant error in the certificate or the certificate information; or - 6.
 When the certificate is no longer needed or it is redundant (for example, a duplicate certificate has been issued).